willGuimont/prosac/README.md

-# PROSAC algorithm in python
+# RANSAC and PROSAC algorithms in python